orangejulius/octopress/source/_posts/2012-10-27-what-does-it-take-to-survive-an-aws-outage.markdown

 What's a reasonable expected cost for replicating from one database instance?
 According to Scalyr's EC2 [benchmarks](http://blog.scalyr.com/2012/10/16/a-systematic-look-at-ec2-io/), we can expect a maximum of about 2000 4KB writes per second to a single EBS volume on a small EC2 instance.
-That's only to 8MB/sec, or a maximum of 675GB per day, for which Amazon whill charge you $6.75.
+That's only 8MB/sec, or a maximum of 675GB per day, for which Amazon will charge $6.75.
-Meanwhile, those two small instances costs you an on-demand rate of $3.84 per day.
+Meanwhile, those two small instances have an on-demand rate of $3.84 per day.

 Keep in mind 8MB/sec is an absolute maximum.
 In practice, even with large EC2 instances (which Scalyr showed to have double the EBS throughput, but cost four times as much), a more sustainable throughput is at best half of that.
 It's reasonable to expect that the cost of replicating to another availability zone won't exceed the cost of the database instances.

-What about sending data back to non-database instances?
+What about sending data back to non-database instances in another zone?
 Scalyr found that EBS read performance is actually about an order of magnitude worse than write performance.
 Even assuming maximum read AND write performance can be obtained simultaneously, it isn't significantly more expensive than just maxing out on writes.